December 19, 2024

-Initial unemployment claims fell 4 thousand in the week ending November 9 after rising 3 thousand in the previous week.
+Initial unemployment claims rose 17 thousand in the week ending December 7 to 242 thousand after climbing 10 thousand in the previous week.
 This series has risen slightly in the past six months.
-The 4-week average of claims was 210 thousand at the end of April vs. 221 thousand today.
+The 4-week average of claims was 210 thousand at the end of April vs. 224 thousand today.

-The number of people receiving unemployment benefits declined 11 thousand in the week ending November 2 to 1,873 thousand after climbing 31 thousand in the previous week.
+The number of people receiving unemployment benefits rose 15 thousand in the week ending November 30 to 1,886 thousand after falling 26 thousand in the previous week.
 This series has risen slightly in the past couple of months but it still roughly in line with where it was last year at this time.

-Given a relatively small decline in the number of people receiving unemployment benefits, the insured unemployment rate was unchanged in the most recent week at 1.2% after having been unchanged in the previous week Before the shutdown started in 2020 it was at 1.2% so it is essentially still at its pre-pandemic level.
+Given the small increase in the number of people receiving unemployment benefits, the insured unemployment rate was unchanged in the most recent week at 1.2% after having been unchanged in the previous week.
+Before the shutdown started in 2020 it was at 1.2% so it is still at its pre-pandemic level.
 When the labor market begins to shift gears, this rate will start to rise.
 Thus far, this has not happened.
 The labor market softening thus far has been minor.

 The insured unemployment rate tracks closely the unemployment rate.
-Given the level of the insured unemployment rate we expect the unemployment rate to be unchanged in November at 4.1%.
-We also expect payroll employment to increase 125 thousand.
+Given the level of the insured unemployment rate, we expect the unemployment rate to be unchanged in November at 4.1%.
+We also expect payroll employment to increase 150 thousand.

 Inflation has peaked and is slowing gradually.
-The funds rate currently is 4.6%.
-We expect the Fed to cut the funds rate by 0.25% at its final meeting of the year which would lower the funds rate to 4.3% by yearend.
-We expect it to fall further to 3.3% by the end of next year.
+The funds rate currently is 4.3%.
+We expect it to fall further to 3.8% by the end of next year.

 Stephen Slifer